 Applicants must submit the official application form, an essay responding to the questions listed on the application and two character references submitted as letters of recommendation on behalf of the applicant.

-Applications will be accepted through March 31, 2018.
+The deadline has been extended!
+Applications will now be accepted through April 6, 2018.
 The awardee(s) will be contacted in mid-April of 2018.

 The recipient(s) of the award must provide a report to Connecticut Alliance to End Sexual Violence one year after receiving the award, indicating how the funding was used and its impact.
 Portions of the report(s) may be used online to help promote the Fund.